The randomness of examinations

 in

-Oxford does have rather strange grading habits, so, as a prospective applicant, please take note of this if academic achievement is something you care about deeply.
-If you are already in Oxford, take this article as a warning about how varied your scores can be – you might want to change up the proportion of time you allocate to studying after this!
-If you have already graduated, please be aware that your final grade is a mixture of your hard work and healthy dollops of luck.
+Oxford does have rather distinctive grading habits, so as a prospective applicant, please take note of this if academic achievement is something you care about deeply.
+If you are already in Oxford, take this article as insight into how varied your scores can be; you might want to consider how you allocate your study time accordingly!
+If you have already graduated, please be aware that your final grade reflects both your hard work and an element of subjectivity inherent in the assessment process.

 Getting your score breakdown

 You will probably only receive a single numerical mark for each paper.
-Raw marks will not be disclosed to you nor your college.
-You can however make a request to ask for the scores given to you by each individual marker and comments that the exam board has given.
-They will also have an explanation of the decisions to be taken for your MCN, if any.
+While detailed marking breakdowns are not automatically provided, you can make a formal request to obtain the scores given by each individual marker and comments from the exam board.
+This information includes explanations of decisions regarding your MCN (Mitigating Circumstances Notice), if applicable.

 Marking Discrepancies for the same script